JoFrhwld/FAVE/README.md

 To install, clone this repository as described in the [FAVE-align instructions](/wiki/Installing-FAVE-align#downloading-fave-align).
 Download the [HTK-3.4.1.tar.gz file](http://htk.eng.cam.ac.uk/download.shtml) (registration required) into this directory (no need to unpack it).
 Run docker_build.sh (Mac or Linux only) or issue the command `docker build -t fave [FAVE_DIRECTORY]` where \[FAVE_DIRECTORY\] is the location of this repository on your disk.

-To run FAVE-align from your Docker environment, issue commands along the following lines, modifying them according to the options documented in the FAAValign and FAAVextract scripts themselves:
+To run FAVE-align from your Docker environment, issue commands along the following lines, modifying them according to the options documented in the FAVE-align and FAVE-extract scripts themselves:

 ``` sh
 # Basic alignment run